 Experience the excitement of watching Fur Seals ducking, weaving and diving around your kayak.
 Paddle gently along with them as they swim around the Kaikoura Peninsula hunting for their favourite feed of Octopus.
 Keep your distance while dinner is devoured in front of you, then duck for cover as hundreds of Pelagic (ocean-going) birds swoop in to clean up the left-overs.
 Continue your journey around the reefs of Kaikoura to search for other marine mammals such as Dusky Dolphins and Blue Penguins.
 Suitable for all abilities.

 In a typical 30 minute flight you will see the majestic Sperm Whale preparing for his next dive and up to 500 Dusky Dolphins cavorting with each other.
-On occasion sightings include Southern Right, Humpback, Fin, Sei, Brydes, Pilot, Southern Bottlenose and the mighty Blue Whales, and also Common, Hectors, Risso's and Southern Right Whale Dolphins and of course, Orca, although these are all less frequent visitors to the area.
+On occasion, sightings include Southern Right, Humpback, Fin, Sei, Brydes, Pilot, Southern Bottlenose and the mighty Blue Whales.
+You may also spot Hectors, Risso's, Southern Right Whale Dolphins, and Orca, although these are all less frequent visitors to the area.
+Gain an aerial perspective of this fantastic marine environment in a high-winged aircraft with optimal, unobstructed viewing.

 Lavendyl farm grows over 50 different varieties of lavender plants on the 5 acre Lavender farm.
 A visit to the farm is a sensory experience.
 Stroll through the gardens while admiring lavender and native New Zealand plants and flowers, meet the friendly sheep and take in the spectacular views.
 From January to February, when the flowers are at their peak for oil production, the distilling process can be observed on site.
 All year round a wide range of lavender products are available to purchase from the unique onsite gift store and gallery.
 Finish your visit with a relaxing cup of tea or coffee inside the tearoom or out in the gardens.